Sydney-Informatics-Hub/dgx-cluster-onboarding-guide/notebooks/CLI.md

 3. Follow the prompts in your terminal to set up the CLI.
 Once complete you should now be able to start the CLI in a terminal using `runai login` at the command line.

 Once the Run:AI CLI is set up - you can start a workflow by running a saved docker image of your choice.
-SIH have provided base docker images with a pre-installed set of common dependencies for GPU (`sydneyinformaticshub/dgx-interactive-gpu`) and CPU (`sydneyformaticshub\dgx-interactive-cpu`) workflows on [dockerhub](https://hub.docker.com/u/sydneyinformaticshub), including basic packages for interactive use (e.g. ipython).
+SIH have provided base docker images with a pre-installed set of common dependencies for GPU (`sydneyinformaticshub/dgx-interactive-gpu`) and CPU (`sydneyinformaticshub/dgx-interactive-cpu`) workflows on [dockerhub](https://hub.docker.com/u/sydneyinformaticshub), including basic packages for interactive use (e.g. ipython).

 ## How to Run a Terminal Environment at the Command Line